syncfusion-content/flutter-docs/Flutter/treemap/layout.md

 ## Dice

-The Dice layout structure start to arrange each rectangle in vertical direction and the size of the rectangle based on the value of [`weightValueMapper`] property and the available width.
+The dice structure will start to arrange each rectangle in the vertical direction and the size of the rectangle will be based on the value returned from the `weightValueMapper` callback and the available width.

-You can visualize the Dice layout in two ways such as `Flat` and `Hierarchical` structure.

 {% tabs %}
 {% highlight Dart %}

-List<PopulationModel> _dataSource;
+late List<PopulationModel> _dataSource;

 @override
 void initState() {
    _dataSource = <PopulationModel>[
-      PopulationModel('Asia', 25.4),
+      PopulationModel(continent: 'Asia', populationInMillions: 25.4),
-      PopulationModel('South America', 19.11),
+      PopulationModel(continent: 'South America', populationInMillions: 19.11),
-      PopulationModel('North America', 13.3),
+      PopulationModel(continent: 'North America', populationInMillions: 13.3),
-      PopulationModel('Europe', 10.65),
+      PopulationModel(continent: 'Europe', populationInMillions: 10.65),
-      PopulationModel('Africa', 7.54),
+      PopulationModel(continent: 'Africa', populationInMillions: 7.54),
-      PopulationModel('Australia', 4.93),
+      PopulationModel(continent: 'Australia', populationInMillions: 4.93),
    ];
    super.initState();
 }